scalabel/scalabel/doc/src/instance-segmentation.rst

 Lane Marking
 ~~~~~~~~~~~~

-..
-TODO: Hit Enter could not finish drawing, try to fix it and add a new gif here.

 Lane marking is similar to segmentation labeling, except that the path is not
 closed.
 Hit ``Enter`` to finish drawing a label.